The Abbess of Andalusia, by Lorraine V. Murray, about the letters and life of Flannery O'Connor, moves, mystifies, and inspires.

-I have just re-read The Abbess of Andalusia, by Lorraine V. Murray, about the letters and life of Flannery O'Connor, and have been moved, mystified and inspired all over again.
 The intro by Joseph Pearce is first-rate: "It is the suffering of God Himself," for example, "that makes sense of all suffering, and it is through Christ's suffering that Christians find meaning and purpose in their own."
 The selected quotes from Flannery's letters, stories, and essays are uniformly gems.
-And Lorraine, who's an online friend, gets what many other biographers have not (amazingly, because if you miss this, you miss everything) that Catholicism was the fuse that drove O'Connor's writing and life.
+And Lorraine gets what many other biographers have not (and if you miss this, you miss everything): Catholicism was the fuse that drove O'Connor's writing and life.

-But I think what distinguishes this book from some of the others that have been written about F.O. is love.
+What distinguishes this book is love.
 Love for Flannery, love for her faith, love for her genius, love for her lack of self-pity, love for her suffering, love for her loneliness: the loneliness of a rural dairy farm, of the Catholic writer in a resolutely secular culture, of success, of the lupus that increasingly disfigured and debilitated her and from which she died at the tender age of 39.

 |FLANNERY O'CONNOR'S WRITING DESK AND CRUTCHES|